parthenon-hpc-lab/parthenon/doc/sphinx/src/outputs.rst

 To use this restart file, simply specify the restart file with a ``-r <restart.rhdf>`` at the command line.
-If both ``-r <restart.rhdf>`` and ``-i <input.in>`` are specicifed, the simulation will be restarted from the restart file with input parameter updated (or added) from the input file.
+If both ``-r <restart.rhdf>`` and ``-i <input.in>`` are specified, the simulation will be restarted from the restart file with input parameters updated (or added) from the input file.

 For physics developers: The fields to be output are automatically selected as all the variables that have either the ``Independent`` or